Preperiodic points for quadratic polynomials over cyclotomic quadratic fields: Dynamical modular curves of genus at most

 \begin{proof} The curves with Cremona labels 11A3, 15A8, and 24A4 are birational to the classical modular curves $\Xell_1(11)$, $\Xell_1(15)$, and $\Xell_1(2,12)$, respectively.
 Theorem~\ref{thm:gen_one_torsion} was proven for these curves by Rabarison \cite{rabarison:2010}, whose proof relies on the extension of Mazur's theorem to quadratic fields due to Kenku-Momose \cite{kenku/momose:1988} and Kamienny \cite{kamienny:1992}.
 Our method of proof for the remaining curves---17A4 and 40A3---is more elementary and, though we do not do so here, may be used to give an alternative proof for the curves 11A3, 15A8, and 24A4.

 Let $E_{17}$ and $E_{40}$ denote the curves 17A4 and 40A3, respectively, given in \cite{cremona:1997} by the following models:

 The primes 3 and 5 (resp., 3 and 17) are primes of good reduction for $E_{17}$ (resp., $E_{40}$).
-If $\frakp$ is a prime in $\OK$ lying above the rational prime $p$, then the residue field $k_{\frakp}$ embeds into $\bbF_{p^2}$; computing in Magma, we find the following:
+If $\frakp$ is a prime in $\OK$ lying above the rational prime $p$, then the residue field $k_{\frakp}$ embeds into $\bbF_{p^2}$; by the calculations in \cite[{\tt main.txt}]{doyle:cyclotomic}, we find the following:

 It follows that both $E_{17}(K)_{\tors}$ and $E_{40}(K)_{\tors}$ embed into $\bbZ/2\bbZ \oplus \bbZ/4\bbZ$.
 Since both $E = E_{17}$ and $E = E_{40}$ have $E(\bbQ)_{\tors} \cong \bbZ/4\bbZ$, it follows that if $E$ gains additional torsion points after base change to $K$, then $E$ necessarily gains a $K$-rational 2-torsion point, hence the full torsion subgroup $E(K)_{\tors}$ is precisely $\bbZ/2\bbZ \oplus \bbZ/4\bbZ$.
 It remains, then, to find the fields of definition for $E_{17}[2]$ and $E_{40}[2]$.